tridactyl/tridactyl/readme.md

 -   `gi` — scroll to and focus the last-used input on the page
 -   `r`/`R` — reload page or hard reload page
 -   `yy` — copy the current page URL to the clipboard
--   `[[`/`]]` — navigate forward/backward though paginated pages, for example comics, multi-part articles, search result pages, etc.
+-   `[[`/`]]` — navigate backward/forward though paginated pages, for example comics, multi-part articles, search result pages, etc.
 -   `]c`/`[c` — increment/decrement the current URL by 1
 -   `gu` — go to the parent of the current URL
 -   `gU` — go to the root domain of the current URL
--   `gr` — open Firefox reader mode (note: Tridactyl will not work in this mode)
+-   `gr` — open Firefox reader mode (note: Tridactyl will only work on our own `:reader` command which has complicated security implications)
 -   `zi`/`zo`/`zz` — zoom in/out/reset zoom
 -   `<C-f>`/`<C-b>` — jump to the next/previous part of the page
 -   `g?` — Apply Caesar cipher to page (run `g?` again to switch back)